 Defining workspace strategy: the 3 factors at play

-Workspace strategies have typically been hard to define, as there are several key forces that play into how any company’s overall workspace strategy is articulated:
+Workspace strategies are typically hard to define, as there are several key forces that play into how any company’s workspace strategy is articulated:

 1) Where does the work happen?

-A fully office-based strategy is one where companies determine that work will continue to take place in the office, all of the time: usually a centralised office space or spaces where employees are expected to be physically present five days a week during regular business hours.
+A fully office-based strategy is where most of the work will continue to take place in the office, all of the time: usually a centralised office space or spaces where employees are expected to be physically present five days a week during regular business hours.

-With this flexible setup, employees can work from about any convenient location, solo or as a team – including working from home, or in on-demand workspace.
+With this flexible setup, employees can work from about any convenient location, solo or as a team—including working from home or on-demand workspaces.

 Hybrid

-Hybrid working refers to a blend of office and remote work, where employees split their time between the office, home and other remote locations (such as on-demand workspace).
+Hybrid working refers to a blend of office and remote work, where employees split their time between the office, home, and other remote locations.

 Hybrid working arrangements don’t follow a single formula.
 There are multiple strategies within the ‘hybrid work’ model, and each company chooses the one that aligns best with its needs.
 These include: